XRPLF/xrpl-dev-portal/content/rippled.md

 | send\_currencies | Array of Strings |  Array of currency codes for currencies that this account can send.
 Each currency is either a 3-letter [ISO 4217 Currency Code](http://www.xe.com/iso4217.php) or a 160-bit hex value according to the [currency format](https://wiki.ripple.com/Currency_format). |
 | validated | Boolean | If `true`, this data comes from a validated ledger. |

-*Note:* The currencies that an account can send or receive are defined based on a simple check of its trust lines. if an account has a trust line for a currency and enough room to increase its balance, it can receive that currency.
-If the trustline's balance can go down, the account can send that currency.
+*Note:* The currencies that an account can send or receive are defined based on a simple check of its trust lines.
+If an account has a trust line for a currency and enough room to increase its balance, it can receive that currency.
+If the trust line's balance can go down, the account can send that currency.
 This method *does not* check whether the trust line is frozen or authorized.

 #### Possible Errors ####